Books on How to Fit a Bicycle Online

 The seat on a bicycle should be high enough to allow your leg to extend to the point it is almost completely straight on the pedal when you’re sitting on the seat.

 When you’re at the lowest point pedaling there should only be a slight bend in the knee.
-Not only does this position maximize power, it minimizes fatigue and risk of injury.
+Not only does this position maximize power, but it also minimizes fatigue and the risk of injury.

 Adjust the Level of the Bike Seat

 In addition to being the proper height, a bicycle seat should be leveled properly for maximum comfort and efficiency.

 No cyclist wants to constantly monitor and adjust where they are sitting on their bicycle seat.
 If you have too much forward tilt, you’ll feel like you’re sliding forward and have to sit unnaturally to hold yourself on the bike.

 If you have too much of a backward angle you won’t be able to get any power and you’ll constantly have to adjust because you’ll feel like you’re slipping off of the back of the seat.

 When you’re sitting on your bike seat, your weight should be uniform and you should feel no specific pressure points.
 Also, when you’re learning how to fit a bicycle, you should know that a bicycle seat will also move forward and backward to the seat post.
 This will help make sure you’re completely centered and in the proper position on the bicycle.

 When you’re learning how to fit a bike, you always need to remember the goal of adjusting the handlebars – To find the position where you can ride most comfortably without straining your back, shoulders, and wrists.